yingcong/cv-2/content/_index.md

     content:
       title: '📚 My Research'
       subtitle: ''
       text: "My research focuses on **visual generative models**, exploring their fundamental principles with the aim of improving their quality, efficiency, diversity, and controllability.
 Beyond foundational research, I am dedicated to applying these models to solve real-world challenges in sectors such as autonomous driving, smart manufacturing, and content creation.
-My overarching goal is to advance the field of generative models by tackling sophisticated real-world challenges, thereby pushing the boundaries of academic research in different disciplines."
+My overarching goal is to advance the field of generative models by tackling sophisticated real-world challenges, thereby pushing the boundaries of academic research in different disciplines.
+Please find the collection of our open-source code at https://github.com/EnVision-Research. "
     design:
       columns: '1'
   # - block: collection